12 Home Staging Tips for Homeowners Trying to Sell

 5. Focus on Essential Rooms

 If you have a limited staging budget, you may want to focus on the rooms buyers tend to prioritize.
-Respondents to the NAR survey said staging the living room was most important to homebuyers, followed by the primary bedroom and kitchen.
-And home offices may be gaining importance as more people are working from home: 46% of the survey’s respondents said they had staged a home office.
+A 2025 report from NAR found that staging the living room was considered most important to buyers, followed by the primary bedroom and kitchen.
+The most commonly staged spaces by sellers’ agents were the living room (91%), the primary bedroom (83%) and the dining room (69%).

 6. Neutralize the Decor

-To break up all the beige, gray, or white, touches that evoke a feeling of comfort can be used sparingly.
+To break up all the beige, gray, or white, add touches that evoke a feeling of comfort, but use them sparingly.
 For example, you can give your bathroom that spa vibe simply by adding a basket filled with crisp white towels.
 A bowl of lemons, potted orchids, or a vase filled with fresh flowers can add a pop of cheer and color in the foyer or kitchen.

 7. Let There Be Light

-Put your home in the best light by letting in as much sunshine as possible during the day and turning on all the lights for night showings.
+Present your home in the best light by letting in as much sunshine as possible during the day and turning on all the lights for night showings.
 (No need to make buyers fumble for switches.)
 Open the curtains and blinds (unless the view is a drawback).
-Keep pathways and porches well lit when the sun goes down.
-Replace burned-out bulbs.
-And think about bouncing a little light around rooms with well-placed mirrors, which can make a room appear larger.
+Keep pathways and porches well-lit when the sun goes down.
+Replace burned-out bulbs and think about bouncing a little light around rooms with well-placed mirrors, which can make a room appear larger.

 8. Curb Appeal Matters